A guide to credit card statements

 What is a credit card statement name?

-A credit card statement name is the name of the retailer or business that identifies where you made a credit card purchase.
+A credit card statement name is the name of the retailer or business where you made a credit card purchase.
 It should be as clear as possible so you can easily recognise where you shopped.

 It’s important to go through each name on your statement.
 If there’s a name you don’t recognise, it could be an unauthorised charge.